-This guide explains how to find the Linux distribution name, version and Kernel details.
+This guide explains how to find the Linux distribution name, version and Kernel details from commandine.
 If your Linux system has GUI mode, you can find these details easily from the System's Settings.
 But in CLI mode, it is bit difficult for beginners to find out such details.
 No problem!
 Here I have given a few command line methods to find the Linux system information.
 There could be many, but these methods will work on most Linux distributions.

 1. Find Linux distribution name, version